 winner of the Fall 2016 Black River Chapbook Competition and published by Black Lawrence Press

-I’ll be reading from Acadiana this spring in Camden, Pittsburgh, Philadelphia, Brooklyn, Raleigh, and Houston, and I’ll be in New Orleans in September.
+I’ll be reading from Acadiana this spring in Camden, Pittsburgh, Philadelphia, Brooklyn, Raleigh, and Houston, and I’ll be in New Orleans and Lafayette, LA in September and at the Dodge Poetry Festival in Newark in October.
 I’ll hope to see you out there.